meteor/meteor/content/methods.md

 If we defined this Method in client and server code, as all Methods should be, a Method simulation is executed in the client that called it.

 The client enters a special mode where it tracks all changes made to client-side collections, so that they can be rolled back later.
 When this step is complete, the user of your app sees their UI update instantly with the new content of the client-side database, but the server hasn't received any data yet.

+If an exception is thrown from the Method simulation, then by default Meteor ignores it and continues to step (2).
+If you are using `ValidatedMethod` or pass a special `throwStubExceptions` option to `Meteor.apply`, then an exception thrown from the simulation will stop the server-side Method from running at all.

 The return value of the Method simulation is discarded, unless the `returnStubValue` option is passed when calling the Method, in which case it is returned to the Method caller.
 ValidatedMethod passes this option by default.